OL Reign remain hot, taking care of business in the heat in Houston

-The club faced the Houston Dash in oppressive heat on Wednesday, leaving BBVA Stadium with a 1-0 victory.

-The Reign have won six of its past seven matches.
-Houston (6-7-3) has lost three of its past five games.
+“We wanted to celebrate like it meant what it should’ve meant, which is everything,” said Harvey of coaching the club at Lumen Field for the first time since the organization’s founding in 2012.
+OL Reign played the bulk of its matches at Memorial Stadium or its current home, Cheney Stadium in Tacoma.

+“But we couldn’t because we had to get on a plane the next day and come here,” Harvey continued.
+“Emotionally, today was probably the toughest game we’re ever going to have.
+But I felt like once we got that goal, it settled us down a little bit and then it was just about the grind.
+It was just about pushing through.
+The players did a really good job of that.”

-Bethany Balcer quickly opened the scoring for the Reign in the seventh minute.
-The forward trailed a left-footed strike by teammate Jess Fishlock that Dash keeper Jane Campbell deflected in front of goal.
+Bethany Balcer opened the scoring for the Reign in the seventh minute.
+The forward trailed a left-footed strike by teammate Jess Fishlock that Dash keeper Jane Campbell deflected in front of the goal.
 The ball arced behind Campbell and Balcer used a right-footed tap to get it into the net.

 The goal is Balcer’s seventh of the season, tying her with Ifeoma Onumonu (NJ/NY), Sydney Leroux (Orlando) and Ashley Hatch (Washington) for the NWSL scoring lead.

 Houston used smart substituting to gain footing on a visibly disjointed and tired Reign in the second half.
-But the Dash were unable get the ball past Bold keeper Sarah Bouhaddi.
-The French national had five saves in the game.
+But the Dash were unable get the ball past keeper Sarah Bouhaddi.
+The French national had five saves.

+Frustration showed on the home side, too.
+The Dash accounted for three yellow cards in the second half.
+The Reign had one after halftime.

+“Playing in this heat and a three-game week, sometimes you just throw tactics aside, and you’ve just got to battle, and you’ve just gotta work really hard for each other,” Balcer said.
+“It wasn’t the prettiest soccer we’ve ever played, but we got the job done.”

 Reign striker Megan Rapinoe and midfielder Dzsenifer Marozsan didn’t start in the midweek match.
 Rapinoe had a brace in her past two outings, which were wins against rival Portland and NJ/NY Gotham FC.